-[2] The slopes of RA and PT are calculated correctly, and appropriate work is shown, and the statement is made that since their slopes are equal, the lines are parallel.[1]
-Appropriate work is shown, but one or [1] Appropriate work is shown, and the slopes are shown to be equal, but no concluding statement is written.
+[2] The slopes of \overline{RA} and \overline{PT} are calculated correctly, and appropriate work is shown, and the statement is made that since their slopes are equal, the lines are parallel.

 [0] A statement is written that lines with equal slopes are parallel, but no work is shown. or [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an